 You can then move this issue to another project.
 First you need to select the destination project and the issue type.
 The drop down field to select the project shows you first the projects you selected recently, and then below all of the projects you have access to in the instance.
 After confirming the target project and issue type, you have to map the statuses, and then update any fields.
 If your new issue has any custom or required fields (like a story points estimate for a Story issue), you may need to complete that before you can finish moving the issue.

 Once you’ve moved your issue on Jira Cloud, you will still have the clone link to the original issue, so if you don’t want that you can remove it.
 If you are using Jira on premise, you won’t have this clone link.

 When moving an issue that has custom fields to another project, you need to make sure the custom fields exist on the target project.
 Even if the custom fields do exist, you may still be prompted to set values for them in order to finish moving the issue.
-If you are using Jira Cloud and trying to clone and move between Next-gen and Classic projects, be aware that you may not be able to clone everything from the issue since Next-gen projects are self-contained and do not share custom fields with other projects.
+If you are using Jira Cloud and trying to clone and move between Team managed and Company managed projects, be aware that you may not be able to clone everything from the issue since Team managed projects are self-contained and do not share custom fields with other projects.

 Want to better manage your custom fields in Jira?
 Check out our guide to custom fields.

 Pros and cons to native Jira options to clone and move issues